ShivamJhaXXIII/Obsidian/Computer Science/Data Structure and Algorithms/Binary tree/Pre Order Traversal.md

 Parent Topic : [[Binary Tree]] #traversal

-In Pre order Traversal first we print the parent node than its left child node then at last right node.
+In Pre order Traversal first we print the parent node than its left child node then at last right node. #review
 ***
 Recursive Method